Cumcord/websmack/CONTRIBUTING.md

 Other bundlers than Webpack are allowed.

-Note that some, like Vite, do not expose any way to get into their modules past build time.
+Note that most, like Vite.js (via esbuild) & Rollup, do not expose any way to get into their modules past build time.

 ## Top tips